Julynx/coniferneue-dark-syntax/README.md

 INSTALL

-1. Clone this repo: "git clone https://github.com/Julynx/conifer-dark-syntax"
+1. Clone this repo: git clone https://github.com/Julynx/conifer-dark-syntax

 2. Move the "conifer-dark-syntax" folder to "~/.atom/packages".
 If you dont see the ".atom" folder, try using CTRL + H to show hidden folders in most linux distros.
 If there is no "packages" folder inside the ".atom" folder, create a folder and name it "packages".